Energy storage projects

 Glas Ocean Electric - Alutasi

 Applied Energy Research supports Glas Ocean Electric in the exploration of cleaner energy options for the marine industry through an ongoing research and development relationship.
 NSCC supported the launch of Alutasi - Canada’s first Transport Canada approved electric hybrid coastal passenger vessel.
-The AERLab helped examine the requirements for small marine vessels in the fishing community, built parts for research purposes and continues to contribute engineering and troubleshooting advice.
+The AERLab helped examine the requirements for small marine vessels, built parts for research purposes and continues to contribute engineering and troubleshooting advice.
 An NSCC student research assistant is completing an internship with Glas Ocean Electric with the goal of designing an app to measure fuel consumption in marine vessels.